What does SDN mean

 Diagram: Network Traffic Engineering.
 Source AWS

-In this lab, we will look at MPLS TE with ISIS configuration.
-Routers PE1, P1, P2, P3, and PE2 are our MPLS core network.
+In this lab, we will examine MPLS TE with ISIS configuration.
+Our MPLS core network consists of PE1, P1, P2, P3, and PE2 routers.
 The CE1 and CE2 routers use regular IP routing.
 All routers are configured to use IS-IS L2.

 Tip: There are four main items we have to configure: